 Employment agreements: The Company has employment agreements with various executives and designers.
-Future minimum commitments under these agreements amount to approximately \$440,000 per year expiring at various dates through 2023.
+Future minimum commitments under these agreements amount to approximately \$682,000 per year expiring at various dates through the year ending October 31, 2024.

 Legal matters: The Company is involved in various legal actions arising in the ordinary course of business.
 Management is of the opinion that the ultimate outcome of these matters will not have a material adverse impact on the consolidated financial position of the Company or the consolidated results of its operations or cash flows.